nodejs/node/doc/api/debugger.md

 V8 Inspector can be enabled by passing the `--inspect` flag when starting a Node.js application.
-It is also possible to supply a custom port with that flag, e.g. `--inspect=9222` will expect DevTools connection on the port 9222.
+It is also possible to supply a custom port with that flag, e.g. `--inspect=9222` will accept DevTools connections on port 9222.

 To break on the first line of the application code, provide the `--debug-brk` flag in addition to `--inspect`.